 2) How do I satisfy the judgment?
 This means to settle the judgment and have the judgment creditor file a “Satisfaction of Judgment” with the court.
 Judgment creditors routinely settle judgments for less than the full balance.
-There are many reasons for this and they certainly are no going to tell you.
+There are many reasons for this and they certainly are not going to tell you.
 This is why an experienced attorney makes financial sense.
 In addition to getting the best settlement of the judgment, you must make sure that the entire judgment is settled.
 For example, do not make payments unless you have a clear WRITTEN agreement that states exactly how much is to be paid and when.
 Never enter into an agreement that states something to the effect: “we will review/reassess this payment arrangement in 6 months”.
-If you are going to pay a judgment, you absolutely must insure it will in fact be paid off and a Satisfaction of Judgment will be filed.
+If you are going to pay a judgment, you absolutely must ensure it will, in fact, be paid off and a Satisfaction of Judgment will be filed.
 This should be done by a lawyer.
-Fitzgerald Campbell has a very affordable, performance based program to resolve judgments.
+Fitzgerald Campbell has a very affordable, performance-based program to resolve judgments.

 3) Discharging the judgment through bankruptcy.
 If all else fails, most judgments can be discharged in bankruptcy.
 Notable exceptions are judgments based upon fraud and elder abuse.
 If you qualify for bankruptcy and otherwise feel that bankruptcy is right for you, you should consult a bankruptcy attorney right away.
 Filing a bankruptcy petition will place an automatic stay on the judgment and any enforcement actions.